2i2c-org/team-compass/business-development/engagement.md

 1. Are we delivering value to communities?
 2. What's the health of all of the active contracts?
 3. Which satisfaction metric of our product offerings?

-## Engagement Workflow

-More details can be found in the [Engagement Workflow](crm/engagement-workflow.md)